 My academic title is Emeritus Professor of Neonatal Paediatrics, Ethics & Perinatology at University College London.
 I am also a senior researcher at the Faraday Institute for Science and Religion, Cambridge.

 I worked as a paediatrician specialising in the care of newborn babies at a leading neonatal intensive care unit for more than 25 years.
 Through my clinical experience I became increasingly aware of the ethical maelstrom caused by advancing technology and contentious debates about the nature of humanity at the beginning and end of life.

 I’ve now retired from frontline medical practice and I am focussing on the ethical, philosophical and theological issues raised by rapidly advancing technology.

-On my website you can find information about the books I have written, upcoming speaking engagements, a range of resources to help you engage with the issues I am working on, and more of my developing thoughts on everything from medical ethics, science and faith, AI and robotics, and Christianity.
+On my website you can find information about the books I have written, upcoming speaking engagements, a range of resources to help you engage with the issues I am working on, and more of my developing thoughts on everything from medical ethics, science and faith, technology, AI and robotics, and Christianity.
 Some of this material is at an academic level, but there is also plenty designed for lay-people and non-specialists as well.

 I also work part-time as a medicolegal expert witness in the field of neonatology.
 For professional enquiries about this, please contact my legal secretary at firstname.lastname@example.org.

 To get in touch about anything else, please use the form below.